Expert Article Library

 Current Stress Evaluation

+The patients current stress level may indicate that other forms of stress coping mechanisms are necessary in order for the patient to refrain from forceful clenching.
 Stress can also lower ones natural immune system or ones lactic acid threshold limit.

 Accurately Mounted Study Casts

 These are probably the most important test evaluated to determine how much disharmony is present in the masticatory system.
 It is a must that the models be mounted with an accurate facebow and a precise duplication of the centric relation position of the joints just prior to any tooth contact between the maxilla and mandible.
 Then these records are precisely transferred to an adjustable articulator.